davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Always flow `CancellationToken`(s) to APIs that take a `CancellationToken`

 Cancellation is cooperative in .NET.
-Everything in the call-chain has to be explicitly passed the `CancellationToken` in order for it to work well.
+Everything in the call chain has to be explicitly passed the `CancellationToken` in order for it to work well.
 This means you need to explicitly pass the token into other APIs that take a token if you want cancellation to be most effective.

 ❌ **BAD** This example neglects to pass the `CancellationToken` to `Stream.ReadAsync` making the operation effectively not cancellable.